emacsmirror/emc/README.md

 ### **make**

-All in all, the easiest way to use this library is to invoke the `emc:make` command, which invokes the underlying build system (at the time of this writing either `make` or `nmake`); e.g., the call:
+All in all, the easiest way to use this library is to invoke the `emc-make` command, which invokes the underlying build system (at the time of this writing either `make` or `nmake`); e.g., the call:

 ```
-	M-x emc:make
+	M-x emc-make
 ```
 or
 ```
-	(emc:make)
+	(emc-make)
 ```
 from ELisp code, calls `compile` after having constructed a platform dependent "make" command.
 On MacOS and Linux/UNIX system this